-NOTE 2—It is recommended that the AP responds with a GAS comeback delay of zero.
+(#20804)If a STA can not derive the SSID from the Short SSID field of a reported AP operating at 6 GHz, it may:

+Use the ANQP procedure described in 11.23.3.3 (ANQP Procedure) to send an ANQP request with a Query ID corresponding to Neighbor Report to the reporting AP to retrieve the SSID of the co-located APs operating in the 6 GHz band.

+use the OCT procedure described in 11.31.5 (On-channel Tunneling (OCT) operation) to send a Probe Request frame to the reported AP through over-the-air transmissions with the reporting AP that sent the Reduced Neighbor Report element, if the OCT Recommended subfield is set to 1 in the Neighbor AP Information field describing the reported AP.

+Send a Probe Request frame to the 6 GHz AP including the short SSID of the reported AP.

+Perfom passive scanning in the operating channel of the 6 GHz AP. (#20083)

-An AP may set the 20 TU Probe Responses Active subfield to 1 in a Reduced Neighbor Report, or Neighbor Report element it transmits if all 6 GHz APs of the same ESS that operate in the corresponding channel and that might be detected by a STA receiving this frame are transmitting unsolicited Probe Response frames every 20 TUs (see 26.17.2.3.2 (Fast passive scanning)).
+An AP may set the 20 TU Probe Responses Active subfield to 1 in a Reduced Neighbor Report element or Neighbor Report element it transmits if all 6 GHz APs of the same ESS that operate in the corresponding channel and that might be detected by a STA receiving this frame have dot1120TUProbeResponseOptionImplemented equal to true and are transmitting unsolicited Probe Response frames every 20 TUs (see 26.17.2.3.2 (Fast passive scanning)). (#20805, #21535)

 NOTE—An AP might be detected by a STA if the STA and the AP are on the same channel and in range.

-An AP may set the Member Of Co-located ESS subfield to 1 in a Reduced Neighbor Report element, if the reported AP operates in the 6 GHz band and is part of an ESS where all the APs operating in the same band as the reported AP and that might be detected by a STA receiving this frame (irrespective of the operating channel) have a corresponding co-located AP operating in the 2.4 GHz or 5 GHz bands.
+An AP may set the Member Of Co-located ESS subfield to 1 in a Reduced Neighbor Report element, if the reported AP operates in the 6 GHz band and is part of an ESS where all the APs, that are operating in the same band as the reported AP, and that might be detected by a STA receiving this frame (irrespective of the operating channel), have dot11MemberOfColocatedESSOptionImplemented equal to true and have a corresponding co-located AP operating in the 2.4 GHz or 5 GHz bands. (#21358)

+NOTE —This subfield indicates that the reported AP is part of an ESS that has no 6 GHz-only APs that might be detected by a STA receiving this frame.
+This means that all APs operating in the 6 GHz band that are part of that ESS that might be detected by a STA receiving this frame can be discovered in the 2.4 GHz and 5 GHz bands. (#20244, #21505)

+TGax editor: Change the following section 26.17.2.1 General as follows

 26.17.2 HE BSS operation in the 6 GHz band

 26.17.2.1 General